OSGP/Documentation/Protocols/IEC61850/SWDevice-010805/SetSchedule.md

 ### Examples

-#### Example 1: Light schedule based on light-measurement
+#### Example 1: Light schedule based on light measurement

 Description:
 This schedule combines a 'morning/evening light' with an 'all night light'.
-Relay 1 and 2 will be switched on using a light-measurement trigger.
+Relay 1 and 2 will be switched on using a light measurement trigger.
 Relay 2 will be switched off at 23:00 using an absolute time.
-Relay 2 will be switched on at 07:00, but only when no light-measurement trigger has been received yet.
-Relay 1 and 2 will be switched off using a light-measurement trigger.
+Relay 2 will be switched on at 07:00, but only when no light measurement trigger has been received yet.
+Relay 1 and 2 will be switched off using a light measurement trigger.

 Screenshot of this schedule in an OSGP client application:

 ![screenshot of schedule](./relay-1-and-2-schedule.jpg)

-SOAP Request Message for Platform web-service:
+SOAP Request Message for Platform web service:

 ``` xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"